EliotKhachi/publicZk/202309152228/README.md

-# AWS Edge Computing
+# Edge Computing

-Edge Computing is a service offered by AWS that is used to process data while it is being created on an **edge location**.
+Edge Computing is a service offered by AWS that is used to process data while it is being created on an [Edge Location](https://github.com/EliotKhachi//publicZk/tree/main/202309152230).

 AWS sends a Snowball Edge / Snowcone device to be stored on-site for data pre-processing, machine learning, transcoding media streams, etc.